mavera12/EHR/Generic-Module-Framework:-States.md

 ## CarePlanStart

-The `CarePlanStart` state type indicates a point in the module where a care plan should be prescribed.
-The CarePlanStart state must come after an Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
-See the Encounter section above for more details.
+The `CarePlanStart` state type indicates a point in the module where a care plan should be prescribed.  `CarePlanStart` states may only be processed during an Encounter, and so must occur after the target Encounter state and before the EncounterEnd.
+See the [Encounter](#encounter) section above for more details.
 One or more `codes` describes the care plan and a list of `activities` describes what the care plan entails.

 ### Supported Properties